juju/docs/src/en/controllers.md

    For complete explanation, syntax and examples see the [command reference page](./commands.html#bootstrap) or the `juju help bootstrap` command.

-^# Implement HA (high availability)

-   High availability in Juju provides resilience to the services offered by a Juju controller.
-To be clear, Juju HA does not affect any other Juju machines, and thus any workload services, associated with the controller's models.

-   This is a complex subject.
-See [Juju HA](./controllers-ha.html).

 ^# List controllers